vtexdocs/help-center-content/docs/known-issues/en/transactions-with-the-tnspay-connector-being-denied-by-error-card-not-enrolled-in-3ds.md

 ---
-title: Transactions with the TNSPay connector being denied by error: Card not ENROLLED in 3DS
+title: 'Transactions with the TNSPay connector being denied by error: Card not ENROLLED in 3DS'
 id: 2jZefzH8LYqPJxkmylmyA0
 status: PUBLISHED
 createdAt: 2022-03-14T13:21:56.187Z